 Self Service Account Management

-This is a paid edition feature and is unavailable in the community edition.
-Please visit our pricing page to learn more about paid editions.
+This feature is only available in paid plans.
+Please visit our pricing page to learn more.

 Available since 1.26.0